sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 The **template Spherical Four-Shell (BESA)** uses four spherical surfaces (skin, skull, CSF, cortex) to model the head.
 The spherical head model is kept for backward compatibility purposes and should not be used for publication.
-The spherical model has been tested against versions of the BESA software and shown to return similar results.
+The spherical model has been tested against versions of the BESA software and shown to return similar results as detailed [here](https://github.com/sccn/sccn.github.io/files/10201215/DIPFIT.vs.BESA.study.using.the.spherical.head.model.pdf).

 The **template boundary element model** is composed of three 3-D surfaces (skin, skull, cortex) extracted from the MNI (Montreal Neurological Institute)